milesroberts-123/merge-fasta-lines/README.md

 This script takes fasta files in the former format and converts them into the latter format.
 In other words, it **linearizes** fasta files.

+It will work on fasta files containing any number of sequences and any number of characters per line, including fasta files that have a variable number of characters per line.

 ## USAGE

 There are two ways to use this script.